-Based on its mechanism of action [see Clinical Pharmacology (12.1)] and findings in animals, Bortezomib for Injection can cause fetal harm when administered to a pregnant woman.
-There are no studies with the use of bortezomib in pregnant women to inform drug-associated risks.

-Bortezomib caused embryo-fetal lethality in rabbits at doses lower than the clinical dose [see Data].
+Based on its mechanism of action [see Clinical Pharmacology (12.1)] and findings in animals, bortezomib can cause fetal harm when administered to a pregnant woman.
+There are no studies with the use of bortezomib in pregnant women to inform drugassociated risks.
+Bortezomib caused embryo-fetal lethality in rabbits at doses lower than the clinical dose (see Data).
 Advise pregnant women of the potential risk to the fetus.

 Adverse outcomes in pregnancy occur regardless of the health of the mother or the use of medications.
 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
-In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.